dwight9339/Ittle/README.md

-# Shortiezzz
+# Ittle
-A URL shortening service... with ATTITUDE!
+A URL shortening service